 It is UCAN's practice for case managers to inform foster caregivers of the purpose and date of hearings at Juvenile Court.
 Case managers notify foster caregivers during regular home visits or through phone contact.
 Case managers are also responsible for counseling caregivers on their need to virtually attend court or to obtain waivers of appearance when necessary.
 Case managers provide caregivers with the names and phone numbers of the Guardian ad Litem assigned to the child in their care, and the contact information for any assigned CASA (Court Appointed Special Advocate) volunteer.
-Supervisors monitor caseworker's contacts and communication with foster parents as a regular part of supervisory meetings.
+Supervisors monitor caseworkers' contacts and communication with foster parents as a regular part of supervisory meetings.
 Completion of documentation of sharing of information with foster parents is included in agency file review processes.
 Foster caregivers receive in-service training regarding their rights and responsibilities in juvenile court proceedings.
+During the FY25 planning cycle, foster caregivers requested additional training surrounding court dates and what each court date means in the life of a case.

-13. THE RIGHT TO BE CONSIDERED A PLACEMENT OPTION WHEN A FOSTER CHILD WHO WAS FORMERLY PLACED WITH THE FOSTER PARENT IS TO BE RE-ENTERED INTO FOSTER CARE WHEN SUCH PLACEMENT WOULD BE CONSISTENT WITH THE BEST INTEREST OF THE CHILD AND OTHER CHILDREN

-IN THE HOME.
+13. THE RIGHT TO BE CONSIDERED A PLACEMENT OPTION WHEN A FOSTER CHILD WHO WAS FORMERLY PLACED WITH THE FOSTER PARENT IS TO BE RE-ENTERED INTO FOSTER CARE WHEN SUCH PLACEMENT WOULD BE CONSISTENT WITH THE BEST INTEREST OF THE CHILD AND OTHER CHILDREN IN THE HOME.

 When a child re-enters the foster care system, UCAN gives priority to the previous foster placement.

 Consideration of re-placement includes review of the case file by the child's caseworker and the case management supervisor, as well as a review of the foster caregivers licensing file.
 The caseworker will use history to determine whether re-placement of the child is in the best interest of the child and other children in the home.
 The offer to replace the child in the foster home is contingent upon determination within a staffing.

 If the child is verbally and cognitively able to contribute input as to their preference in returning to the home, consideration as to why the child left the home previously, the success of the placement in the home, and the current ability of the foster caregiver to meet the child's needs are discussed.
+DCFS has also created a FARE interview process, and the case manager can now access information on previous placements from the child/youth's lens that can help determine if approaching a previous caregiver is an option.

 UCAN practices an extensive matching and pre-placement process as well as operating a continuum of care that includes step down of children from more restrictive settings to a previous foster caregiver when appropriate.
 UCAN meets weekly with DCFS and the foster care management team to assess for Intake and plan for stabilization of homes.
 During this period, different homes are considered for placement of the child.
 The placement determination is made during pre-placement staffings.